 Immigrant students face significant intersectional challenges in education (Janta & Harte, 2016).
 How school systems respond to migration has an enormous economic and social impact on their communities’ members.
-Therefore, educational institutions have the challenging task of integrating many immigrants and asylum seekers.
-Obviously, they are trying to escape social-economic issues and injustices that hinder their opportunity for a decent lifestyle (OECD, 2015a).
+Therefore, educational institutions have the challenging task of integrating many immigrants and asylum seekers who are trying to escape social-economic issues and injustices that hinder their opportunity for a decent lifestyle (OECD, 2015a).
 Countries’ success in integrating immigrant children into society depends mainly on the efficacy of social policy in general and education policy in particular (Cattaneo & Wolter, 2012).

 A revealing fact is that immigrant students’ performances and their perceived well-being differ widely across countries.
 These persist even after considering students’ socioeconomic status and the previously mentioned factors.
 The latter suggests that integration policies and school systems play an important role in narrowing performance differences.
 Additionally, these improve learners’ well-being (OECD, 2016).
 To further understand these dissimilarities, it is necessary to analyze the complex relationship between host countries’ policies and school systems and the progress or hindrance of immigrant students’ academic performance and well-being.